-- "Request for Contract Modification" clearly describing and well justifying the reasons for such a modification (1 original signed by the LP legal representative) Annex 2; - "Budget modification table" (Annex 2.3) - "Revised Application Form" with modified budget (1 original signed by the LP legal representative and electronic version).
+- "Request for Contract Modification" clearly describing and well justifying the reasons for such a modification (1 original signed by the LP legal representative) Annex 2; - "Budget modification table" (Annex 2.3) - Revised "Application Form" with modified budget (electronic version).

 The submitted "Request for Contract Modification" will be evaluated by the MA and will be put forward for decision to the JMC.
 In case of approval, in accordance with the decision, an Addendum to the Subsidy Contract will be signed by the contracting parties.